sagemath/sagewiki_to_gh-2022-10-10/ReleaseTours/sage-9.6.md

 === Graphics with TikZ ===

-The `TikzPicture` module which was developed in the [[https://pypi.org/project/slabbe/|slabbe]] package for years is now in Sage.
+The `TikzPicture` module which was developed in the [[https://pypi.org/project/slabbe/|slabbe]] package for more than 5 years is now in Sage.
 This was done in ticket [[https://trac.sagemath.org/ticket/20343|#20343]].
 Below are some usage examples.

 First example shows that it takes any tikz picture string as input:
 {{{